UCSC-practicals-22001451/functional-programming-with-scala/README.md

-# Functional Programming with Scala - UCSC BSc.
-Computer Science 2nd Year 1st Semester
+# Functional Programming with Scala - UCSC

-This repository contains all the practical code I've done for the Functional Programming module using Scala.
-The module is part of the BSc. in Computer Science Degree at the University of Colombo School of Computing (UCSC), taken in the 2nd year, 1st semester.
+This repository contains practical Scala code for the Functional Programming module, part of the BSc.
+Computer Science at UCSC, taken in the 2nd year, 1st semester.
+It's organized weekly, with Scala files in respective directories.

+## Compilation and Execution
+A PowerShell script, run_project.ps1, automates the compilation of Scala files listed in files_to_compile.txt.
+This setup allows using a single App object with a main method to run different Scala files based on command-line input, overcoming Scala's limitation with multiple main functions.
+The process:

+- Reads Scala file paths from files_to_compile.txt.
+- Compiles them into an out directory.
+- Checks for successful compilation.
+- On success, instructs on running the App with a filename argument.
+- This approach enhances flexibility, maintainability, and scalability, streamlining the compilation and execution process.

-## Structure
+## Script Details

-The repository is structured by week, with each week's practical work in a separate directory.

-Each directory contains the Scala files for that week.
+- **Read Scala File Paths**: Reads paths from `files_to_compile.txt` into an array.
+- **Compile Scala Files**: Utilizes `scalac` with `-d out` option to compile files into the `out` directory.
+- **Check Compilation Success**: Outputs "Compilation successful" along with instructions if compilation succeeds; otherwise, prints "Compilation failed".
+- **Running the Script**:
+  - Open PowerShell in the project folder.
+  - Set execution policy with `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser` if necessary.
+  - Execute the script with `.\run_project.ps1`.